citelab/JAMScript/qstart.md

 ```

 Now, lets looks at the J side.
 The J side introduces a JAMScript keyword - **jsync**.
 Simply by putting this keyword
-in front of the function we have asked the compiler to export the function to the C side.
+in front of a function we have asked the compiler to export the function to the C side.
 Of course, proper matching
-C prototypes in the C code (as shown in the above code block) are necessary to complete the export.
+C prototypes in the C side (as shown in the above code block) are necessary to complete the export.
 ```javascript
 jsync function add(num1, num2) {
     return num1 + num2;